Al Davis: Back with the Raiders (1966–2011)

 After resigning as AFL commissioner, Davis formed a holding company, A.D.
-Football, Inc., and returned to the Oakland Raiders as one of three general partners, along with Wayne Valley and Ed McGah.
-He was also named head of football operations.
-Although he only owned a 10% stake in the team, Davis was now operating head of the franchise and would remain so for the next 45 years.
+Football, Inc., and returned to the Oakland Raiders.
+He paid $18,000 for a 10 percent stake in the team and became one of three general partners, along with Wayne Valley and Ed McGah.
+As part of the deal, he was also named head of football operations.
+Despite his small stake, Davis had effectively resumed his old role as operating head of the franchise, and would remain so for the next 45 years.
 Valley and McGah largely left the Raiders in Davis's hands.

 In 1972, while managing general partner Valley was attending the 1972 Summer Olympics in Munich, Davis drafted a revised partnership agreement that made him the new managing general partner with near-absolute control over team operations.
 McGah signed the agreement.
 Since two of the team's three general partners had voted in favor of the agreement, it was binding under California partnership law at the time.
 Valley sued to overturn the agreement once he returned to the country but was unsuccessful.
 Valley sold his interest in 1976 and from that point none of the other partners played any role in the team's operations despite the fact that Davis did not acquire a majority interest in the Raiders until 2005, when he bought the shares held by McGah's family (McGah died in 1983).
 At the time of his death, Davis owned about 67% of the team.

 In addition to serving as owner, Davis effectively served as his own general manager until his death — longer than any football operations chief in the league at the time.
 When he died, he was one of three NFL owners who had the title or powers of general manager, the others being Jerry Jones of the Dallas Cowboys and Mike Brown of the Cincinnati Bengals.
 Davis was long recognized as one of the most hands-on owners in professional sports and reportedly had more authority over day-to-day operations than any other owner in the league.